LPenev/RentAutoApp/README.md

 # 🚗 RentAutoApp – Vehicle Rental Management System

-**RentAutoApp** is a modern, full-stack web application built with **ASP.NET Core 8 MVC** for managing rental fleets of cars, SUVs, and motorcycles.
+**RentAutoApp** is a modern, full-stack web application built with **ASP.NET Core 8 MVC** for managing rental fleets of cars.
 It streamlines reservations, contracts, vehicle servicing, pricing, notifications, and document management — all in a clean, extensible architecture.

 ---